delftdata/valentine/seeping-semantics/README.md

 Clone/Fork https://github.com/AndraIonescu/aurum-datadiscovery in this directory.

-This version is a fork from the original repository, that contains small updates to make it compatible with python3.6
+This version is a fork from the original repository, that contains small updates to make it compatible with python3.6 It also contains special files that contains the running pipeline.
 ### Step 1
 Run pipeline.sh
 This will download ElasticSearch and will build the profiler (the module responsible with loading the data).